top of page

-STARS Academy’s curriculum consists of core subjects (Humanities [Language Arts, Writing & Social Studies], Math, Science) and elective/ research times.
-We align our curriculum to the California State Content and Performance Standards, including the Common Core Standards, English Language Development (ELD) standards, and the Next Generation Science Standards (NGSS).
+STARS Academy’s curriculum consists of core subjects (Humanities [English & History], Math, Science) and elective classes.
+We align our curriculum with many California State Content and Performance Standards, including the Common Core Standards, English Language Development (ELD) standards, and the Next Generation Science Standards (NGSS).

 In addition to cognitive learning, in order to foster academic excellence in all subjects as well as powerful literacy, STARS Academy uses artistic discipline as an alternative gateway.
 Our arts, sciences, mathematics, and humanities curriculum is integrated so that is accessible by all.
 This leads to engagement by faculty and students and fosters ongoing intellectual inquiry.
 Our program is designed to emphasize the development of literacy in all subject areas.
 STARS Academy students participate in literacy through an in-depth study of musical theater materials, text analysis (in all subject areas), and all stages of the writing process.
 There is an inter-disciplinary emphasis on all subjects to deepen understanding of both specific subject content and broader conceptual themes.